openai/gpt-2/README.md

-# Brap Instructions
+# Brap Brain
-Specific instructions on how to train the model for Brap use.
+Run GTP-2 trained on Discord messages.

 # Table Of Contents
 - [Overview](#overview)
 - [Instructions](#instructions)

 # Overview
-The goal of this project is to try and train GPT-2 on our Discord server's message history.
+The goal of this project is to try and train GPT-2 on your Discord server's message history.
+It includes OpenAI's GPT-2 model code and nshepperd's training code.
+As well as the glue code to generate training datasets from Discord messages and run evaluations on the model.

 Shoutout to nshepperd and Ng Wai Foong.
 [Ng Wai Foong's blog post](https://medium.com/ai-innovation/beginners-guide-to-retrain-gpt-2-117m-to-generate-custom-text-content-8bb5363d8b7f) and [nshepperd's GitHub GTP-2 fork](https://github.com/nshepperd/gpt-2) provided some very helpful code and instructions.
 The `encode.py`, `load_datasets.py`, and `train.py` files in the `src/` directory are from nshepperd's fork.